A robust and adaptive MPC formulation for Gaussian process models: Robust GP-MPC

 \section{Robust GP-MPC}

-In this section, we present a \RMPC{} framework that leverages the GP uncertainty bound to make robust predictions of the system's state.
-We first introduce the main conceptual idea in Section~\ref{subsec:nominal_sys_description}.
-After presenting the corresponding optimal control problem (OCP) in Section~\ref{subsec:RMPC_ocp}, we elaborate on its components: Section~\ref{subsec:tube_construction} describes the uncertainty propagation; Section~\ref{subsec:terminal_set_RMPC} comments on the terminal set.
-We end this section by summarizing the resulting MPC algorithm in Section~\ref{sec:RMPC_algorithms} and presenting its theoretical properties in Section~\ref{subsec:RMPC_theoritcal_properties}.
+In this section, we present a \RMPC{} framework that leverages the GP uncertainty bound to make robust predictions of the system's state. \ifbool{arxiv}{We first introduce the main conceptual idea in Section~\ref{subsec:nominal_sys_description}.
+After presenting the corresponding optimal control problem (OCP) in Section~\ref{subsec:RMPC_ocp}, we elaborate on the uncertainty propagation in~Section~\ref{subsec:tube_construction} We end this section by summarizing the resulting MPC algorithm and presenting its theoretical properties in Section~\ref{sec:RMPC_algorithms_theoretical_properties}.}{}